All Practice Areas

 It can take years after childhood sexual abuse or molestation for a victim to recognize the lifelong impact the abuse had on their wellbeing.
 In recognizing this reality, Washington law extends the statute of limitations for injuries caused by childhood sexual abuse beyond the usual three years.
 RCW 4.16.340 allows a claim for physical childhood sexual abuse to be brought within three years of the time the survivor of sexual abuse discovered that the injury or condition was caused by the abuser.
 This allows victims of childhood sexual abuse to bring a civil claim for damages years – even decades—after the abuse occurred.

 If you, a family member, or a loved one were a victim of sexual abuse, call the personal injury attorneys at Abeyta Nelson Injury Law.
-When you call our law firm, you’ll have a free case evaluation with a real person who cares about what you’ve been through, with experience handling sex abuse cases.
+When you call our law firm, you’ll have a free case evaluation with a real person who cares about what you’ve been through, with experience handling sex abuse cases, including sexual harassment cases involving students.
 Most importantly, our attorneys and staff are trained to discuss sensitive topics, with compassion, in a confidential consultation.

 If our attorneys determine you have a case, our sexual abuse attorneys will take legal action and put our 100 years of combined expertise to work for you.
 There is never a charge to discuss your sexual abuse claim with us, and never a fee unless we win your case.
 We are ready to provide legal advice to you today through our contact form.